 -

-When hormones swing, histamine swings, and that can amplify PMDD mood and body symptoms people with PMDD.
+When your hormones swing, histamine swings, and that can amplify PMDD mood and body symptoms people with PMDD.

-What histamine actually is
+what histamine actually is

 - allergic responses